naipmoro/qrng/README.md

 => ["554681a2c8a6<..snipped 2024 characters..>16faddb80522"]
 ```

-The **qrand** function can be used to create random streams
+Of course, the **qrand** function can be used to create random streams of other
-of other types.
+types.
 For example:

 ```clj
 (defn qrand-bin